pulinduvidmal/Machine-Vision-Experiments/README.md

 - [Introduction](#introduction)

 ## Introduction
-This repo includes my experiments, assignments related to of EN3160 Image Processing and Machine Vision module.
+This repo includes a collection of my experiments, assignments related to of EN3160 Image Processing and Machine Vision module.